underpostnet/engine/src/client/public/nexodev/docs/references/SOPS Age Secret Management.md

 .sops-plaintext/
 ```

-Post-deploy filesystem cleanup already exists as `UnderpostSecret.API.globalSecretClean()` ([secrets.js:140](src/cli/secrets.js#L140)) — it clears `engine-private`, `.env`, and the conf cache.
+Post-deploy filesystem cleanup already exists as `UnderpostSecret.API.globalSecretClean()` in [secrets.js](src/cli/secrets.js) — it clears `engine-private`, `.env`, and the conf cache.
 It intentionally does **not** touch `~/.config/sops/age/keys.txt`: the key must survive so the node can re-apply secrets on restart.
 Container images must never receive it — pods consume the resulting Kubernetes Secret, never the Age key.